tutorgen/hpit_services/README.md

 * student_id: string - An identifier for the student.
 * skill_id : string - String identifier for the skill.
-* probability_known : 0.0 - Probability the skill is already known
+* probability_known : 0.5 - Probability the skill is already known
-* probability_learned : 0.0 - Probability the skill will be learned
+* probability_learned : 0.5 - Probability the skill will be learned
-* probability_guess : 0.0 - Probability the answer is a guess
+* probability_guess : 0.5 - Probability the answer is a guess
-* probability_mistake : 0.0 - Probability the student made a mistake (but knew the skill)
+* probability_mistake : 0.5 - Probability the student made a mistake (but knew the skill)

 ####<a name="kt_trace"></a> kt_trace
 Runs a knowledge tracing algorithm on the skill/tutor combination and returns the result.
+If a setting doesn't exist this plugin will create one with initial values of 0.5 for each probablity.

 Receives: